ttn-zh/ic880a-gateway/README.md

 Reference setup for [The Things Network](http://thethingsnetwork.org/) gateways based on the iC880a concentrator with a Raspberry Pi host.

+This installer targets the **USB version** of the board, if you have the SPI version, [check this branch](https://github.com/ttn-zh/ic880a-gateway/tree/spi).

 ## Setup based on Raspbian image

 - Download [Raspbian Jessie](https://www.raspberrypi.org/downloads/)